ca0v/ol3-lab/poc/README.md

     Y = round(Z * (node.ymin - root.ymin)) / root.h)

 ### Client-Side Caching of Aggregation Data
-There are `stringify` and `unstringify` methods on the TileTree that could conceivable be used to cache the tree on the browser between sessions.
+There are `stringify` and `unstringify` methods on the TileTree that may be used to cache the tree on the browser between sessions.
 Since this tree is relatively expensive to build due to all the "count" or "hit" queries it will improve performance at the cost of a modest amount of client-side storage.

-There is little risk in exposing meaningful data as it is just an aggregate count.
+There is a security risk in exposing aggregate feature counts, but defaulting to cache seems reasonable.
+Use `DisableClusterCaching` to turn this feature off.

-Stale data is not so big of an issue when dealing with clusters and since the data grows more accurate as the user exercises the map (only leaf tiles need "count" data so zooming beyond current leaves will auto-refresh the data) it should be self-correcting without explicitly expiring the cache.
+There is risk of stale data but since the data grows more accurate as the user exercises the map (only leaf tiles need "count" data so zooming beyond current leaves will auto-refresh the data) it should be self-correcting without explicitly expiring the cache.
+The trick here is to only cache the leaf nodes and work backwards to rebuild the tree.
+To that end, custom encoder/decoders should be used for processing the tree serializer, some for readability, some for terseness.
+By default, use `TerseClusterEncoding`.